KatharaFramework/Kathara/README.md

 Thanks to Docker, the framework has the performances to run in production and our images can emulate most network equipments.

 ## Installation
 * To run Kathará you first need to install [Docker](https://www.docker.com/) and Python 2.x.
 For Linux users I suggest installing Docker from https://get.docker.com while for Windows and Mac it's easier to use https://download.docker.com.
+On Linux and Mac OS it also requires **xterm** unless you manually specify another terminal emulator using the `--xterm=X`command (where X is, of course, the name of another terminal emulator you have installed on your system).
 * Download all the files to a directory of your choice (from a [release](https://github.com/Kidel/Kathara/releases) or `git clone`).
 * Add the environment variable `NETKIT_HOME` to your system _pointing to the **bin** folder_:
   * Linux: `export NETKIT_HOME=/home/foo/kathara/bin` (you can also do this permanently by adding it to `~/.bashrc`).